 The A.D.
 830, the contributions of Caliph al-Ma’mum included not just creating The House of Wisdom and a climate for intellectual development, but also the invention of algebra and the calculation of the circumference of the earth.
 In fact, the Italian Renaissance might not have happened if not for the scholars at The House of Wisdom introducing Greek thought to Europe. [picture book, ages 6 and up]

 Mosque by David Macaulay

-Sinan was the chief court architect for more than fifty years, designing and constructing more than three hundred buildings, bridges and aqueducts in Istanbul alone.
-While Macaulay’s building complex, patron and architect are fictional, the individual structues in his book are based on some of Sinan’s buildings.
+Sinan was the chief court architect for more than fifty years, designing and constructing more than three hundred buildings, bridges, and aqueducts in Istanbul alone.
+While Macaulay’s building complex, patron, and architect are fictional, the individual structures in his book are based on some of Sinan’s buildings.

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.

 16 Wonderful Ramadan Books for Kids of All Ages

 18 Wonderful Picture Books about the Arab World

 This is my collection of the best picture books I’ve read so far about the Arab world.